clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 ========================

-Once the |CL| installation is complete and the system boots, a full screen console requests your login: as shown in figure 12:
+Once the |CL| installation is complete and the system boots, a full screen console requests your login as shown in figure 12:

 .. figure:: figures/bare-metal-install-12.png
    :scale: 50 %